Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Fast neutrons have the property that when they interact with the transuranic actinides (atoms heavier than uranium) they preferentially trigger fission reactions instead of alpha or beta decays.
 Each Pu-239 fission reaction releases about 3.1 fast neutrons that can sustain a fast neutron process.
 A fission reaction typically causes about a 50% change in atomic number as compared to a less than 2% change in atomic number for an alpha or beta decay.
 Hence the resulting low atomic weight fission product atoms can be physically separated from high atomic weight transuranic actinide atoms by an electrochemical separation process that sorts atoms by atomic weight.

-In a Fast Neutron Reactor (FNR) fast neutron chain reactions are controlled by relative positioning of fuel bundles such that at the desired liquid sodium discharge temperature thermal expansion of the fuel assembly reduces the reactor reactivity below the critical point for sustaining a chain reaction.
+In an advanced Fast Neutron Reactor (FNR) the reactivity is controlled by relative positioning of fuel bundles such that at the desired liquid sodium discharge temperature thermal expansion of the fuel assembly reduces the reactor reactivity to zero.

 DEVELOPMENT OF THE OTTENSMEYER PLAN:

 The extracted fission products must be kept in interim isolated dry storage for about 300 years while the radio toxicity of the short lived fission products naturally decays below the level of natural uranium.
-After 300 years in storage selective chemical extraction of remaining radio active elements can be used to further reduce the mass that must be long term stored by at least 10 fold.
-The interim fission product storage requires a safe, accessible and secure naturally ventilated dry storage facility and engineered containers with a dependable multi-century working life.
+After 300 years in storage selective chemical extraction of remaining radio active elements can be used to further reduce the mass that must be kept in longer term storage.
+The interim fission product storage requires a safe, accessible and secure naturally ventilated dry storage facility and engineered containers with dependable multi-century working lives.

 The technical viability of the Ottensmeyer Plan was quickly confirmed by others with relevant scientific and engineering knowledge.
 During the period 2013-2021 implementation details of the Ottensmeyer Plan were further refined.